Arcadia-Science/ProteinCartography/README.md

     - Foldseek generates a `struclusters_features.tsv` file.
     - We perform Leiden clustering to generate a `leiden_features.tsv` file.
     - We extract from Foldseek's all-v-all TM-score analysis a distance from every protid to our input protids as `<input_protid>_distance_features.tsv` files.
-    Not available in From-Folder mode:
+    Not available in Cluster mode:
     - We extract from Foldseek search a fraction sequence identity for every protid in our input protids as `<input_protid>_fident_features.tsv` files.
     - We subtract the fraction sequence identity from the TM-score to generate a `<input_protid>_convergence_features.tsv` file.
     - We determine the source of each file in the analysis (whether it was found from blast or Foldseek) as the `source_features.tsv` file.